MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 For detailed information and an example how to create a LUIS recognizer, see the [LUIS recognizer](../adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md#luis-recognizer) section in the Recognizers in adaptive dialogs - reference guide.

+For detailed steps on how to create you LUIS application and deploy your LUIS models using the BOt Framework CLI, see [How to deploy LUIS resources using the Bot Framework SDK LUIS CLI commands][how-to-deploy-using-luis-cli].

 ### QnA Maker Recognizer